Most visits to a veterinarian start with the question “What can I give my dog for pain relief?”

 If your dog doesn’t like the hempy aftertaste of natural CBD, this oil is likely to change the game with its delicious bacon flavor.

-Royal CBD also offers three formulas of CBD dog treats that are suited to different health needs — anxiety, mobility, and immune support.
+Royal CBD also offers three formulas of CBD dog treats that are suited to different health needs — anxiety, mobility (joint pain and arthritis), and immune support.

 2. Gold Bee (Runner Up)